South Carolina Burglary and Criminal Trespass

 The second element of burglary concerns the defendant's state of mind at the time of entering the building.
 To be convicted of burglary, the defendant must have decided to commit any crime (misdemeanor or felony) and then entered the building for that purpose.
 The offender's completion of the crime once inside is not a required element.
 Proof of entry and criminal intent are sufficient for a conviction.

-South Carolina divides burglary into three categories that carry increasing penalties according to the severity of the crime.
+South Carolina divides burglary into three degrees that carry increasing penalties according to the severity of the crime.
+Penalties vary according to the type of building that the defendant entered and other circumstances.
+The state makes it a felony to commit burglary.

 Burglary in the First Degree